robfromnewground/modelcontextprotocol/perplexity-ask/DEPLOYMENT.md

-# Deploying to Railway
+# Deploying Perplexity MCP HTTP Server to Railway

-This guide explains how to deploy the Perplexity MCP Server to Railway.
+This guide explains how to deploy the Perplexity MCP Server with HTTP transport to Railway.

+## Overview

+This MCP server now runs as an HTTP service using Server-Sent Events (SSE) for real-time communication.
+It exposes HTTP endpoints that can be accessed by MCP clients over the web.

 ## Prerequisites